 Students, departments, and the university benefit when undergraduate researchers present their work at discipline-specific conferences or appropriate artistic venues.
 Due to the outbreak of COVID-19 (CoronaVirus), many institutions hosting student conferences have moved their events online.
 While travel to the event may no longer be necessary, a registration fee may still be required.

 Undergraduate Presentation Grants (formerly known as “Travel Awards”) provide students with up to $500 to cover the costs of presenting their scholarly/creative work at a conference/artistic event.
 Students must be accepted to present at the time of application.
 To apply, please complete these forms and include your conference acceptance letter and an unofficial copy of your transcript.

 - Students must be degree-seeking undergraduates in good standing.

-- Work may have been done in the context of a credit-bearing course or a non-credit-bearing arrangement, but should have been done at UMBC.
+- Priority will be given to work done in the context of a credit-bearing course or a non-credit-bearing arrangement, at UMBC.

 - Funding is for presentation of results, not for collaboration, training, or professional development.

 - Applicants must have formally explored other sources of funding including support from

 - The grant (if any) under which the research was conducted